 - Nope!
 It doesn’t matter if you’re a long-time arts lover or have never been to a theater; if you’re a self-described bookworm or someone who hasn’t read a novel since high school.
-The library is a safe space for all, regardless of background or education level.
+The library is a safe space for all.

 How do I join?

 - Registration is currently closed, but will reopen in December for the remaining titles.
 You can attend as many (or as few) meetings as you like.

 Our Reading List